-I currently serve as chair of the participation council and as an external examiner for Nord University in Norway.
-At BUAS, I specialize in documentary filmmaking and impact producing.
+I currently serve as chair of the BUAs Creative Business participation council and as external examiner for Nord University in Norway.
+At BUAS, I specialise in documentary filmmaking and impact producing.
 Productions include “A Safe Haven,” a short documentary about refugee children in the Netherlands, and “God, Church, Pills & Condoms,” a film exploring teenage pregnancies in the Philippines.
 My documentary “The old normal is killing us” premiered at the 2021 Australian GBIENNALE GECO21 International Festival.

 As assistant director for production and post-production at NYU’s Tisch School of the Arts Singapore campus I worked under Oliver Stone and David Irving.
 I served as head of productions at the Lux Centre and as post-supervisor for Studio Babelsberg in Berlin on Wim Wenders’ documentary Soul of a Man and Jackie Chan’s 80 Days Around the World.